 Part 1 - UK AI regulation

 The UK government has consistently said that it would adopt a pro-innovation and business-friendly approach to regulating AI.
-There is currently no AI-specific legislation in the UK.
-The government has been preparing its AI Bill but no draft has been released as yet.
-The AI Bill is intended to target the "most advanced AI models" and make existing voluntary commitments between companies and the government legally binding.
-The Bill was expected to be published in late 2024 but has been delayed until Summer 2025 to allow the government to align with the US' more pro-innovation stance (see Part 3 – AI Regulation in the US).
+There is currently no standalone AI legislation in the UK.
+In the last few years, the government has blown hot and cold about preparing an AI Bill but no draft has been released to date.
+Information released about the AI Bill previously has said it is intended to target the "most advanced AI models" and make existing voluntary commitments between companies and the government legally binding.
+The Bill was expected to be published in late 2024 but has been delayed since that date, apparently to allow the government to align with the US' more pro-innovation stance (see Part 3 – AI Regulation in the US).

 In the absence of the AI Bill, guidance can be found in the government's White Paper published on 29 March 2023 and updated in its response to the White Paper in February 2024.
 Key elements of the White Paper are: